jangho721/NovoRank/README.md

 ## How to use NovoRank

-To use NovoRank for your datasets, you HAVE TO train your own model fitting to your datasets.

 ### Step 1.
 Preparation datasets
 As an initial step, a user MUST make their datasets to fit NovoRank input standard.

 #### De novo search result
-Once you perform de novo search using any tools such as PEAKS, pNovo3 and DeepNovo, you MUST convert the result to below form:
+Once you perform de novo search using any tools such as PEAKS, pNovo3 and Casanovo, you MUST convert the result to below form:

 Source File|Scan number|Peptide|Score
 ---|---|---|---|